dakom/awsm-renderer/README.md

 It's specifically for the browser in that it does *not* use wgpu, but rather uses the WebGPU API directly via the web-sys bindings.
 This is a bit of a departure from the Rust ecosystem, but it allows for a more direct mapping to the WebGPU API and potentially better performance, control, and easier debugging.

+# ARCHITECTURE

+This renderer uses a **visibility buffer+ hybrid** approach, enabling efficient shading without the drawbacks of classic deferred or forward+ rendering.

+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for insight into how this all works and where the tradeoffs are made.

 # STATUS

 Nothing much to see here yet, early days, slow-moving hobby and learning in progress :)